lennartskogmo/chronicle/README.md

 - Writer(s) which are responsible for taking data frames and writing to delta tables
 - Metadata components which are responsible reading configuration data and providing a object oriented interface to the configuration
 - The object loader which handles parallel execution of data loading

+Chronicle uses the concepts data connections and data objects when dealing with metadata and configuration:
+- Data objects represents the tables that results from loading data.
+These tables or objects are also expected to be optimized, vaccumed, anonymized and just managed over time in general
+- Data connections represent connection details needed to load in data